 While on OPT you will need a current signature on the back of your I-20 to travel and re-enter the U.S. The signature is valid for only 6 months while on post-completion OPT.
 Note: Your F-1 visa often expires while on OPT - if you travel outside the U.S., plan to have it renewed before you return.

 To re-enter the U.S. you will need the following:

 - Verification that you have financial support while in the U.S. on OPT is recommended

 Please be advised that the USCIS has been stricter about requesting proof of actual employment and/or evidence that you can return to the U.S. to resume employment.
 If you do not have evidence of a job offer prior to departure, there is no guarantee that the immigration officer at the Port-of-Entry will allow you to re-enter the U.S.

 F-1 students who receive science, technology, engineering, and mathematics (STEM) degrees included on the STEM Designated Degree Program List

 , are employed by employers enrolled in E-Verify

-, and who have received an initial grant of post-completion OPT related to such a degree, may apply for a 17-month extension.
-Please contact the Office of International Students about the eligibility requirements and more information.
+, and who have received an initial grant of post-completion OPT related to such a degree, may apply for a 24-month extension

 Immigration Status After OPT: